boyanraichev/ip-loc8/readme.txt

 Tags: ip geolocation, geolocation, qtranslate
 Requires at least: 4.0.0
 Tested up to: 4.6.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin finds the country and city of the user by the IP address and saves the info in a cookie and a global php variable.
+This plugin finds the country and city of the user by the IP address and saves the info in a cookie and in the session.
 Furthermore, for sites using qTranslate X for multilanguage, it can set the language of the site upon the user’s first visit, using country-based rules that you set up in the plugin options.

 == Description ==